 Apparently in the UK, this hairstyle was popularised after World War I. In the 1920s the undercut was widely adopted by street gang members and the working class in the UK, hence its association with delinquency and violence.

 Back then it was also connected to poverty, as the laymen could not afford a professional barber.
 See, for example, the ’Peaky Blinders’ series, where the Birmingham gang wear their hair long on top but short on the sides and the back.

-Only in the 1960s, the undercut lost its appeal due to the mod subculture and the Beatles’ influence, who hyped long manes or the so-called ‘mop’ hair.
+However, during the jazz age, the undercut was worn by dandies and the aristocracy.
+Only in the 1960s did the undercut lose its appeal.
+This was due to the mod subculture and the Beatles’ influence, who hyped the so-called ‘mop’ hair style.

 Today, the haircut is socially acceptable and is worn equally in all professions and social classes.
 You can tweak it in different ways and wear your top hair long, medium or shorter.
 Some tie their hair into a braid, others style it backwards with gel or let it fall loosely over the shaved sides.